robertwidfen/emoji-keyboard/README.md

 How to use
 ----------
-Install [Autohotkey](https://autohotkey.com/), download using the link at the top, and then launch App.ahk.
+Install [Autohotkey v2](https://autohotkey.com/), download using the link at the top, and then launch App.ahk.
 It will then stay in system tray until you call it.

 Open it with the <kbd>⇧ Shift</kbd>+<kbd>Caps Lock</kbd> combination.